A Guide to the Ninth Amendment

 Facts about the Ninth Amendment

-· The Ninth Amendment a part of the Bill of Rights, which were introduced by James Madison.
+· The Ninth Amendment a part of the Bill of Rights, which was introduced by James Madison.

 · There is no evidence about which rights Madison or the other Founding Fathers were talking about when they said there were others that are protected.